tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 NRP incapable.
-In this case, several options are possible to allow the slice traffic to continue to be forwarded over such devices and be able to resume the NRP forwarding treatment once the traffic reaches devices that are NRP capable.
+In this case, several options are possible to allow the slice traffic to continue to be forwarded over such devices and be able to resume the NRP forwarding treatment once the traffic reaches devices that are NRP-capable.

 When data plane NRP mode is employed, packets carry a SAS to allow slice interior nodes to identify them.
-To enable end-to-end network slicing, the SAS MUST be maintained in the packets as they traverse devices within the network -- including NRP incapable devices.
+To support end-to-end network slicing, the SAS MUST be maintained in the packets as they traverse devices within the network -- including NRP capable and incapable devices.

 For example, when the SAS is an MPLS label at the bottom of the MPLS label stack, packets can traverse over devices that are NRP incapable